Best Non-Dairy Milk for Coffee

 If you want to offer options for vegan customers and lactose intolerant patrons, it's important to know what kind of non-dairy milk is best in coffee.
 In this guide, we examine eight alternatives to dairy milk and the key factors that determine their compatibility with coffee.

 What Makes a Non-Dairy Milk Good in Coffee?

-For each option in this blog, we’ll tell you how the milk alternative affects the taste or texture of your coffee and whether or not it has a good “stretch:” its ability to produce foam for steamed drinks like lattes and cappuccinos.
-Protein molecules melt when they are heated, so incorporating air into heated milk or non-dairy milk causes these proteins to trap the air and “stretch” the milk into a foam.
+For each option in this blog, we’ll tell you how the milk alternative affects the taste or texture of your coffee and whether it has a good "stretch".
+In coffee terms, stretch is the ability to produce foam for different types of steamed coffee drinks like lattes and cappuccinos.
+Protein molecules melt when they are heated, so incorporating air into heated milk or non-dairy milk causes these proteins to trap the air and stretch the milk into foam.
 With these factors in mind, you can decide which options are best for your establishment’s coffee service.

 Most coffeehouses are accustomed to using soy milk in coffee, as this type of non-dairy milk has been a popular option for many years.
 Soy milk is easily accessible in most areas, and its relatively affordable price makes it an attractive option for many businesses.

 Some soy milk curdles in coffee as a reaction to the acidity or hot temperature.
 Soy milks without preservatives may be more prone to separating in your customers’ coffee.
 If you think temperature is the problem, try pouring warm soy milk into your serving cup and slowly adding the coffee.